KRC Genk in European football

 Koninklijke Racing Club Genk is an association football club from Genk, Belgium.
 The team has participated in thirteen seasons of Union of European Football Associations (UEFA) club competitions, including four seasons in the Champions League, six seasons in the UEFA Cup and Europa League, two seasons in the Intertoto Cup and one season in the Cup Winners' Cup.
 It has played 74 UEFA games, resulting in 32 wins, 20 draws and 22 defeats.
 The club's first appearance was in the 1997 Intertoto Cup.
-Since then, Genk has been involved in a UEFA tournament every season except the 2001-02, the 2006-07 and the 2008-09 seasons.
-The club's best performance is reaching the group stage of the 2002-03 Champions League, the 2011-12 Champions League and the 2019-20 Champions League.
+Since then, Genk has been involved in a UEFA tournament every season except the 2001–02, the 2006–07 and the 2008–09 seasons.
+The club's best performance is reaching the group stage of the 2002–03 Champions League, the 2011–12 Champions League and the 2019–20 Champions League.

-The club plays its home matches at Luminus Arena, a multi-purpose stadium in Genk.
+The club plays its home matches at Cegeka Arena, a multi-purpose stadium in Genk.
 Since the building in 1999, it can host 25,000 spectators (of which 4,200 are standing places).

+The club was formed in 1988 by the merger of Waterschei Thor with KFC Winterslag, inheriting Winterslag's matricule number.
+Waterschei had appeared in the Cup-Winners Cup twice, in 1980–81 and again in 1982–83.
+Winterslag had appeared once in the UEFA Cup, in 1981–82.